MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L02/Lab02_Build_Desktop_Flow.md

 32. We will do the same thing for the inspection status.
 Double click on the **Table data cell 'In progress'** UI.

+> Note: Depending on the recording previously, this might be **Table data cell 'Completed'**.

 > <img src="../L02/media/image66_4.png" style="width:3.7;height:4in"
 > alt="Table data cell" />